South American nations at the FIFA World Cup: 1994: Bolivia returns to the World Cup, Colombian tragedy, Brazil's fourth World Cup title

+In Group B, Brazil beat both Russia and Cameroon, and with a draw against Sweden finished atop their group.
+Group C had Bolivia lost the tournament's opening match to Germany, drew 0–0 against South Korea in their first non-defeat in a World Cup, and were eliminated once defeated by Spain, though Erwin Sánchez scored Bolivia's first and so far only goal in World Cup history.
+Group D had Argentina winning their first two games after beating Greece 4–0 in Foxboro before coming from behind to overcome the feisty Nigerians 2–1 on the same field four days later.
+Then with Maradona failing a drug test which uncovered ephedrine, a weight loss drug, in his blood, the captain was suspended for the rest of the tournament, leading Argentina to lose 0–2 Bulgaria and finish third in the group.

-Argentina, who were without Diego Maradona after he had been thrown out of the tournament for taking drugs, faced Romania in the second round.
-Romanian scored twice in the opening twenty minutes, with Gabriel Batistuta scoring a penalty on either side, but after half-time Romania netted a superb third goal on the counterattack, with Gheorghe Hagi beating goalkeeper Luis Islas.
+In the round of 16 Argentina faced Romania, who had Ilie Dumitrescu score twice in the opening twenty minutes, with Gabriel Batistuta scoring a penalty in-between, but after half-time Romania netted a superb third goal on the counterattack, with Gheorghe Hagi beating goalkeeper Luis Islas.
 Abel Balbo pulled a goal back, but Romania held on for a shock win.
-Brazil advanced to the quarter-finals after winning 1–0 against hosting nations the United States.
-Brazil would normally be easily favoured, but the United States were playing at home, in their National Day.
-Leonardo was also sent off immediately, which increased Brazil's uncertainty.
-Later, Leonardo declared that he acted by instinct, without any intention to harm.
-Brazil won that match thanks to their usual system: Aldair and Márcio Santos effective in the defence, and Romário and Bebeto effective in the attack.
-Bebeto scored the sole goal after 28 minutes of second half.
+Brazil beat the United States during the host's Independence Day, July 4, on a Bebeto goal, in a game marred by Leonardo sent off for elbowing American defender Tab Ramos.

 In the quarter-finals, Brazil won against the Netherlands.
 For the second Brazilian goal, Romário was clearly offside in the buildup, but as he pretended he had not seen the ball, the referee considered that Romário was not participating in the play, and Bebeto's goal stood.
 It seemed to be heading towards an easy 2–0 win for Brazil, but in ten minutes Netherlands scored two goals, levelling the match.
 Branco then scored from a long-range free kick to restore Brazil's lead.
 Branco, a veteran of the team who had participated in the 1986 and 1990 tournaments, was much admired by the Brazilian fans for his braveness.
 FIFA considered this Brazil - Netherlands match to be a classic.

 Brazil won their semi-final against Sweden 1–0; after Jonas Thern had been sent off for Sweden, Romário scored the only goal of the game in the 80th minute.